x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 #### Mailbox permissions and capabilities NOT supported in hybrid environments

 **Send As**: Lets a user send mail as though it appears to be coming from another user's mailbox.
 Azure AD Connect doesn't automatically synchronize Send As permission between on-premises Exchange and Microsoft 365 or Office 365, so cross-premises Send As permissions aren't supported.
-However, Send As will work in most scenarios if you manually add the Send As permissions in both environments, using Exchange admin center (EAC) for on-premises Exchange and Exchange Online PowerShell for Microsoft 365 or Office 365.
+However, Send As will work in most scenarios if you manually add the Send As permissions in both environments, using Exchange Management Shell for on-premises Exchange and Exchange Online PowerShell for Microsoft 365 or Office 365.

 For example, you want to grant Send As permission for an on-premises mailbox named ONPREM1 to a cloud mailbox name EXO1.